your dog healthy by understanding the type of illnesses he may come

 That's why it's essential to clean your Cocker’s ears at least weekly to help fight infection and excess bacteria.
 It doesn't take long to do, a couple of minutes is all you need.

 Knowing what symptoms to look for will help you to stay ahead of the game and keep your dog healthy.

 Learn how to check your Cocker Spaniel's ears so that they stay clean and free from bacteria and infection.

-Sometimes dogs can have problems with their anal glands.
+Sometimes dogs can have problems with their anal glands (also known as anal sacs).
 You'll probably know about it because of the smell, and boy do they smell!

 Your Cocker’s anal glands can be found to the left and the right of his anus.
 They are small pea-like scent glands which, if not functioning properly, can cause unpleasant problems for your Cocker.